nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/camera-2b.jpg?raw=true" width="384">
 <br />
-<i>Spherical camera prototype made by Charles Papon & Marcelo Kaihara, HES-SO Valais - Images : Marcelo Kaihara</i>
+<i>Spherical camera prototype built by Charles Papon & Marcelo Kaihara (HES-SO Valais) - Images : Marcelo Kaihara</i>
 </p>
 <br />

 As the sensors are replaced by traditional cameras, the device has to be calibrated in order to obtain the desired ideal images.
 The calibration procedure proposed in [3] is considered for the _scanvan_ project prototype.
-The following image gives an example of the obtained capture using the built prototype :
+The following image gives an example of the obtained capture using the calibrated prototype :

 <br />
 <p align="center">